AlexandreDOMINH/Cours-Deep-Learning/readme.md

+This is a directory content the useful ressources for DeepLearning Implementation

 # Keras resources

-This is a directory of tutorials and open-source code repositories for working with Keras, the Python deep learning library.

-If you have a high-quality tutorial or project to add, please open a PR.

 ## Official starter resources